Ben-Kerman/immersive/README.md

         README.md
 script-opts/
     immersive-dictionaries.conf
-    immersive-keys.conf
     immersive-series.conf
     immersive-style.conf
     immersive-targets.conf
     immersive.conf
 ```

-You can now start mpv and open the main menu of Immersive using `Ctrl+a`.
+You can now start mpv and open the main menu of Immersive using `Ctrl+a` or
+start creating a card with `a`.

 ## Troubleshooting